frnsimoes/computer-science-studies/operating-systems/ostep/lecture-3.md

 The bads of base and bounds: hard to allocate memory because you have to always find large chunks of memory (to allocate contiguous memory); hard to expand.
 Hard to share memory

+OS Roles: what happens at the time of a context switch?
+When the OS switches from process A to process B, it has to switch to A base/bounds to B base/bounds.
+So, the OS must save base/bounds.

+Segmentation: a better way to do this.
+Instead of having a single base/bounds, we have multiple base/bounds pairs.
+Each segment is a contiguous piece of memory.
+The OS keeps track of the base/bounds of each segment.
+The MMU has a segment table.
+The segment table has the base/bounds of each segment.
+The MMU has a segment number.
+The segment number is used to index the segment table.
+The MMU takes the base of the segment and adds the virtual address.
+The bounds is used to check if the address is in bounds.

+So the three main parts of an address space: code, heap and stack, doesnt need to be continguous.
+The OS can segment these three parts in physical memory.

+Segmentation allows for no waste (internal fragmentation), but: defrag still exists.

+OS roles still exist: save/restore base/bound pairs.
+Still intereact with malloc and defrag.

+Next lecture: segmentation in detail.

+Preview: which segment does the virtual address refer to?